Developer Guide

 Index

-To optimize performance, indices should be recorded for data fields that are searched through regularly or are used for sorting.
-The index name must not exceed a length of 18 characters and is should be structured according to the following naming scheme: IX_<DG abbreviation>_<COUNTER>, e.g. IX_SHAREFEED_1.
+To optimize performance, indexes should be included for data fields that are searched particularly frequently or used for sorting.
+The index name must not exceed a length of 18 characters and is structured according to the following naming scheme: IX_<DG abbreviation>_<COUNTER>, e.g. IX_SHAREFEED_1.

 Naming elements